 - The meat doesn’t need to be marinated ahead of time.

-- The short ribs sear and then braise entirely in the oven, making clean up so much easier.
+- The short ribs sear and braise entirely in the oven (no need to brown the meat in batches or simmer on the stovetop).
+It makes clean up so much easier.

 - In addition to the meat, all you need to make this recipe is red wine, garlic, fresh herbs and salt and pepper.
-Keeping it simple allows the beefy flavor of the short ribs to shine.
+Keeping it simple allows the taste of the beefy short ribs to shine.

 - Salt and pepper

-A small heavy-duty roasting pan is versatile for so many uses in the kitchen — it’s perfect for braising meats, roasting vegetables, fish and chicken.
+- A small heavy-duty roasting pan is versatile for so many uses in the kitchen — it’s perfect for cooking meat recipes, roasting vegetables, fish and chicken.

 Ingredients

-- 3 pounds (1.3 kg) boneless beef short ribs, about 6 pieces
+- 3 pounds (1.3 kg) boneless beef short ribs, about 6 pieces, or 5 pounds bone-in short ribs

 - Kosher salt and freshly ground black pepper